Font Size:

 3. Dental Health -- Dentists measured include those practicing general and pediatric dentistry only.

-Active designations are automatically reviewed on a three-year rotation as determined by the Health Resources and Services Administration (HRSA).
+Active designations are automatically reviewed every 3 years, as determined by the Health Resources and Services Administration (HRSA).

 Maternity Care Target Areas (MCTAs)